cristiantudor1607/rusty-box/README.md

 9. <font color="#87C4FF">**ls**</font>: About the options and the arguments, it's a similar approach to rm.
 This things are better explained in the code, so basically, after all the required verifications, I load the directory in a <font color="#0174BE">ReadDir</font> variable, and go through all of it's contents.
 In the recursive case, I call the function again, for every entry.
 The recursive call stops when it reaches a file.
 10. <font color="#87C4FF">**cp**</font>: It is worth talking about the recursive case.
 Similar approach to ls, but I had to parse some filenames (better see the code) before going into recursion, and creating some directories if neccessary.
 The basic copy functionality relies on the <font color="#00A9FF">copy()</font> function from <font color="#0174BE">std::fs</font>.
 11. <font color="#87C4FF">**touch**</font>: For updating the acces time, I open the file and read it's content.
 For updating the modification time, I open the file for append and I write an extra 0u8 byte at the end, that doesn't matter.
 If the file doesn't exists, I use the <font color="#00A9FF">create()</font> function.
 12. <font color="#87C4FF">**chmod**</font>: Maybe chmod was the hardest one, because I had to work with numbers in base 8.
-After even more checkings and setting flags, I get the current permissions, and perform operations on them.
+After even more checkings and setting flags, I get the current permissions using <font color="##0174BE">Metadata</font>, and perform operations on them.
 It would be pointless to explain the operations, because the code says it all.
 It was really hard to explain them even in comments.
 I used link [3] to learn how to set permissions.
 13. <font color="#87C4FF">**grep**</font>: This bonus was really easy, because the  <font color="#0174BE">regex</font> crate gave us <font color="#00A9FF">is_match()</font> method, which can be applied on a Regex variable to check if a string has a pattern.

-### Structures
+### Enums and why I used them
 > They are used in a limited scope, each with it's own command, and there isn't something complex about them

 1. **PathStatus**: it is used to fit a path in a category: Directory, File, Or it doesn't exist